 However, any income outside of PAYE must be declared via a Self Assessment form, which needs to be filled by the person who generates the income.
 This can be money earned through self-employed work, company director work, property rental income and more.

-The Self Assessment tax return deadline is 31st January.
-By then, the tax return form must be sent to HMRC so they can determine how much tax and national insurance you are liable to pay, NOTE: HMRC do not advise areas for tax relief.
+The Self Assessment tax return deadline is the 31st January.
+By then, the tax return form must be sent to HMRC so they can determine how much tax and national insurance you are liable to pay.
+NOTE: HMRC do not advise areas for tax relief, so you’ll have to determine for yourself, or use a tax software to find that information for you.

 It’s important to be aware of the deadline date, as filing a late tax return will result in fines.
 There are, however, as many as four different ways to send this information to HMRC on a yearly basis.